nestauk/health_mosaic_ui/README.md

 - navigate to `http://localhost:3000`, then click on "search" or navigate directly to `http://localhost:3000/search`

+## Test

+To run all tests:

+`npm run test`

+To run tests in a specific file:

+`npm run test -- path/to/a/file.test.js`

+For example:

+`npm run test -- src/util/array.test.js`

 ## Statecharts

-There are some commands that you can run to copy the state machine configurations to your clipboard allowing you to visit the [xstate visualiser](https://statecharts.github.io/xstate-viz/) and paste the configuration into the window and see a preview of that machine.
+There are some commands that you can run to copy the state machine configurations to your clipboard allowing you to visit the [xstate visualiser](https://xstate.js.org/viz/) and paste the configuration into the window and see a preview of that machine.

 To copy the `screen_machine` configuration to your clipboard run the following command: